mbakhoff/synchronization-template/readme.md

 It turns out that calling `items.wait()` will **unlock** the `items` object until the thread wakes up again.
 When the thread does wake up, it must first wait until it can lock `items` again before it can continue.

-Note that to call wait/notifyAll on some object, the thread must be inside a synchronised block that has locked that same object.
+Note that to call wait/notifyAll on some object, the thread must be inside a synchronized block that has locked that same object.

 ### Task: MyLatch